Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Introduction

 \subsection{Organization of the paper}

-The paper is structured as follows.
-In Section \ref{sec:theory} we review the use of CRMs in feature sampling problems, and we show how the class of SP priors allows to enrich the predictive structure of CRMs.
-In Section \ref{sec:theory1} we introduce the SB-SP, and: i) we characterize the SB-SP in the class of SPs, and we present its posterior analysis and predictive structure; ii) we apply the SB-SP to the unseen-feature problem, characterizing the posterior distribution of $U$ and its large $M$ asymptotic behaviour.
-Section \ref{sec:exp} contains numerical illustrations of our BNP approach on real cancer genomic data.
-In Section \ref{sec:discussion} we discuss our work, presenting some concluding remarks, an extension to the multiple-feature setting, and some directions for future work.
-Proofs of our results, results for the multiple-feature setting, and additional experiments on synthetic data are deferred to the Appendix.
+In Section \ref{sec:theory} we show how SP priors allow to enrich the posterior distribution of $U$ arising under CRM priors.
+In Section \ref{sec:theory1} we introduce and investigate the SB-SP prior in the context of the unseen-features problem: i) we characterize the SB-SP prior in the class of SP priors, providing its predictive distribution; ii) we apply the SB-SP prior to the unseen-features problem, providing the posterior distribution of $U$ and a BNP estimator.
+Section \ref{sec:exp} contains illustrations of our method.
+In Section \ref{sec:discussion} we discuss our approach, a multivariate extension of it, and future research directions.
+Proofs and additional experiments are in the Appendix.